sarachour/vidsubtitle/README.md

 ##### Setting up the environment
 To set up the environment, navigate to the project directory in a bash terminal, and run:

+   ./gen_env.sh

+This will generate an environmental script that sets your base directory.
+Run the following.

 	source ./env.sh

 You can add this to _~/.bashrc_ if you want the command to run automatically.